bboylyg/ABL/README.md

 ---

-## More defense results with Data Augmentation BadNets model
+## More defense results on BadNets model trained with Data Augmentation

 ```python
 [Logs for our ABL against Badnet Attacks]